Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 - Being overwhelmed or invaded: Type 5s fear that they will be overwhelmed by the demands of the world around them or by other people's needs and expectations.
 - Being trapped or confined: Type 5s fear that they will be trapped in situations or relationships that limit their freedom and independence.
 - Being dependent on others: Type 5s fear that they will be dependent on others for support or resources, which could leave them feeling vulnerable and exposed.

+## Under Stress

+Their stress number is Type 7.
+Type 7s are enthusiastic, spontaneous, and adventurous.
+When they're under stress, they might become more impulsive and distractible, as well as struggle with feeling overwhelmed and out of control.
+They might also have difficulty focusing on one thing at a time and making decisions.
+Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 <div class="scroll-table">